 The venue has great facilities, excellent paddock and pit garage facilities, ample car parking, camping and shower facilities.

 The Bend Motorsport Park is a world-class, $100 million development located near Adelaide, South Australia, catering for international events, national series racing, grass roots club events, driver safety training and drive experience programs.
+The Bend is Australia’s newest circuit built to the latest FIA Category 2 and FIM Category A standards.

 The Bend is unique in providing all motorsport disciplines ‘through the one gate’, including circuit racing for cars and motorcycles; Australia’s only purpose-built drift circuit; a CIK-FIA standard karting circuit; an international Group 1 dragway; driver training facilities; a 4WD adventure park and a rally/off-road facility.